Kenneth N. Winn, 99, Kansas City, Missouri, formerly of St. Joseph, Missouri

 - Ryan Lee Nolan, 18, Kansas City, Missouri

-- Bobby Grace 81, of St. Joseph, Missouri
+- Darius Koron Harris, 17, St. Joseph, Missouri

 Scroll for more content...